vpubchain/particl-core/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Particl project..
+The following applies to code changes to the Vpub project..

-Whether a pull request is merged into Particl Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Vpub Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general